aituar17/Review_Sentiment_Analysis/README.md

 ![Sentiment Distribution by Country](images/sentiment_dist_by_country.png)

 ## 💡 Business Implications
-- **Login/verification issues** remain a global frustration.
+- **Login & stability issues** drive a large portion of negative sentiment → critical area for improvement.
-- **Positive reviews** highlight LinkedIn’s networking and job search features.
+- **Networking and job-related features** are the app’s strongest drivers of positive sentiment.
-- **Regional differences** suggest targeted improvements (e.g., stability in Italy, smoother sign-ins in Kazakhstan).
+- **Monitoring sentiment trends** over time can help detect the impact of feature updates or bugs.

 ## ⚖️ Limitations & Next Steps
-- Reviews are **self-selected** → may not represent all users.
+- Reviews are **self-selected** and may not represent all users.
-- Language bias: scraping was in English, so some Italian/Kazakh reviews may be underrepresented.
+- Only **English/US** reviews were analyzed — excludes international/local perspectives.
 - Future extensions:
     - Multi-language sentiment models
-    - Topic modeling (LDA/BERT) for deeper insights
+    - Topic modeling (LDA/BERT) for deeper theme extraction
-    - Time-series analysis of sentiment trends
+    - Longer-term time series analysis with changelog/event overlay

 ## ⚙️ Installation
 Clone this repository and install dependencies: